Linking Qualtrics & Salesforce

 About Linking Qualtrics & Salesforce

-Before using any features of the Salesforce Extension, you need to connect your Qualtrics account to your Salesforce instance.
+Before using any features of the Salesforce Extension, you need to connect your make sure your Qualtrics license has access to the Salesforce extension.

 Setting Up a Link Through the Workflows Tab